-Invasive species are a concern as they disrupt the natural ecology of ecosystems and biodiversity by outcompeting native species, and relying on native species for food and habitat, which can have an impact on forestry, fishing and agricultural industries.
+Invasive species are a concern as they disrupt the natural ecology of ecosystems and biodiversity by outcompeting native species for food and habitat, which can have an impact on forestry, fishing and agricultural industries.
 Problems can occur when a species is moved to an area outside of its natural range and into an ecosystem that it could not get to on its own.

 SNC has been working every year to monitor and control populations of invasive species and has hosted various community outreach events including the removal of Japanese Knotweed, Glossy Buckthorn, and Chinese Mystery Snail where residents can get involved in invasive species control.

 In partnership with the Ontario Federation of Anglers and Hunters (OFAH), a student based out of the SNC office spends the summer completing educational and outreach initiatives and monitoring of invasive species.
 The student promotes outreach materials to recreational boaters, cottagers, tourism operators, anglers and gardeners regarding different invasive species in the SNC jurisdiction.

 One of the ways to prevent the introduction of invasive species in new places is to become aware of what kinds of invasive species are present in Ontario.
 Many invasive species look very similar to native species.
 For example, Giant Hogweed looks very similar to Cow Parsnip and Queen Ann’s Lace.

 Learn how you can prevent the introduction and spread of unwanted invasive species throughout the jurisdiction: